dhoffmann68/Word-Query/README.md

 # Word-Query
-Creates a cross reference list of the words in a file so you can query the words to see where they appear in the file.
+Creates a cross reference list of the words used in a file.
+You can query a word to see which line number(s) and place in the line where the word appears.
+Uses a binary tree and hash table to implement the process.